https-baidurjya/PizzaSalesSQL/README.md

 # PizzaSalesSQL
 Pizza sales by SQL.
 This sales analysis using by MySQL queries.
+(MS Excel + MySQL)